semenyaka08/demo/README.md

 # The air smelled of damp earth and pine, and the world seemed to pause, holding its breath in the quiet anticipation of nightfall.

+# 5

+# Beneath the towering mountains, a hidden valley spread out like a forgotten paradise.
+Wildflowers painted the meadows in hues of violet, blue, and gold, while a crystal-clear stream wound its way through the landscape, carving paths through moss-covered rocks.

 # demo